-Who are the influencers making a difference for female leaders?
+Who are the influencers making a difference for female leaders and women of color?
 Which companies in our community are shaping the future by advancing women in business?

-Champions of Change Awards were presented to companies and organizations of various sizes that are actively and strategically advancing women in business through their commitment to creating inclusive, supportive and empowering cultures.
+CWCC Champions of Change Awards, presented by Vectra Bank, will be presented to companies and organizations of various sizes that are actively and strategically advancing women in business through their commitment to creating inclusive, supportive and empowering cultures.

 Businesses are rated on:

-Social Impact: This category recognizes businesses whose core purpose is to create meaningful change to corporate systems and cultures.
-They are working hard to help create inclusive and diverse work environments.
+This category recognizes businesses whose core purpose is to create meaningful change to corporate systems and cultures.
+These organizations are working hard to help share inclusive and diverse work environments that have resulted in employee engagement, retention, and cultures that challenge the status quo.

 Advocate for Change

-We will be awarding an outstanding woman in business and in her community with our Athena Award later this year at our Champions of Change event.
-Check back for an application late July.
+We will be awarding an outstanding woman in business and in her community with our Athena Award at our December Powerful Voices event.
+Download Athena Nomination Form 2020 Here

 Join some of Denver’s leading entrepreneurial experts who will share their insights on growth for your business (and life):